Cyber Risk Assessment for Capital Management: Case Study

 \subsubsection{Without budget constraint}

-We shall first assume that Company X has a sufficiently large budget to satisfy the needs for all ex-ant{e a}nd ex-post-loss {capitals}.
-Table \ref{tab:num-result} summarizes the findings{, listing the ascendingly sorted, to minimize \eqref{allo_problem1}, selected $8$ out of all $128$ feasible combinations of cybersecurity investments and insurance coverages}.
-Therein, each row shows the corresponding {cybersecurity controls, investment allocations, insurance coverages and premiums, optimal reserves for threat-asset pairs, and the costs of cybersecurity investment, insurance premiums, and reserve.} The highlighted column indicates the case with the optimal {cybersecurity investments and insurance coverages,} which minimize the {total objective function value in \eqref{allo_problem1}}; in this case, the firs{t vulnerability} of the Company X {is} additionally patched while the second {and the third are} left as being guarded only by an industry-average control. {Insurance coverage is purchased for losses arising from threat-asset pairs (\textsc{T1, A1}) and (\textsc{T2, A2}).}
+We shall first assume that Company X has a sufficiently large budget to satisfy the needs for all ex-ante and ex-post-loss {capitals}.
+Table \ref{tab:num-result} summarizes the findings{, listing the ascendingly sorted, to minimize \eqref{allo_problem1}, selected 8 out of all $128$ feasible combinations of cybersecurity investments and insurance coverages}.
+Therein, each row shows the corresponding {cybersecurity controls, investment allocations, insurance coverages and premiums, optimal reserves for threat-asset pairs, and the costs of cybersecurity investment, insurance premiums, and reserve.} The highlighted column indicates the case with the optimal {cybersecurity investments and insurance coverages,} which minimize the {total objective function value in \eqref{allo_problem1}}; in this case, the first vulnerability of Company X is additionally patched while the second and the third are left as being guarded only by an industry-average control.
+Insurance coverage is purchased for losses arising from threat-asset pairs (\textsc{T1, A1}) and (\textsc{T2, A2}).

-{Several observations can be made from the results in Table \ref{tab:num-result}.
+Several observations can be made from the results in Table \ref{tab:num-result}.
 Firstly and intuitively, the results corresponding to $p=1,2,3,4$ show that the threat-asset pairs which generate no loss do not require any ex-post-loss reserves.
 According to Figure \ref{fig:fitting_3}, (\textsc{T1, A2}) and (\textsc{T2, A1}) are associated with no loss with $S_{12}=S_{21}=0$, and thus it would also be indifferent for Company X to get those covered or not.
 In practice, due to the possible administrative costs associated with purchasing insurance coverage, it may be to the company's advantage to not get covered for those loss-free threat-asset pairs.